bjompen/bjompen.github.io/posts/yapg.md

 In the end I went the simple route and filtered on everything that starts with a character.
 This still results in the odd weird one, but it covers enough to not end up with pure crap.

-I honestly don't know how many was included in he wordlist to begin with, but the resulting wordlist contains no less than 96583 unique words.
+I honestly don't know how many was included in the wordlist to begin with, but the resulting wordlist contains no less than 96583 unique words.

 If we still follow the **CorrectHorseBatteryStaple** formula that would mean we have...